 When you fire up an application, the code for that program is taken from the hard drive and stored in the random access memory (RAM) before being fed into the CPU.
 The CPU then reads the instructions from RAM to perform the task at hand.
 When tech companies refer to their CPUs as “dual-core,” that means there are 2 cores (individual processing units) within the CPU.

 Intel® indicates the number of cores they use with i3, i5, i7, and so on.
 This is a bit misleading, considering an Intel i7 Core processor doesn’t come with 7 cores; it comes with four.
 There are some Intel i7 Core extreme processors that can come with 6 or 8 cores.
 You can always refer back to the product description if you’re unsure of the number of cores within your CPU.

 Without digressing too far from hyper-threading, it’s important to first establish an understanding as to how cores handle data within the CPU.
 When data is sent from the RAM to the CPU, it’s separated and directed to different cores.

-Imagine a train yard: programs like Microsoft Word and Excel are cargo freights, and the train station (the core) only has one set of tracks.
+Imagine a train yard: programs like Microsoft Word and Excel are freight on trains moving through the station, but the train station (the core) only has one set of tracks.
 The “freights,” or program instructions, head down the tracks in succession.
 Simple, right?

 So how does hyper-threading work?
 When you hyper-thread your cores, you essentially create two tracks at the depot.
 Instead of data travelling along a single track, it will be separated and processed at the depot, speeding up the time in which it travels.
 Rather than feeding one program at a time into a core, hyper-threading allows multiple programs to load at once.
 Essentially, each core becomes two processors instead of one.